-Questions on Your Permit Test
+Questions about Following Distance on Your DMV Test

 On your permit or driver’s license test you are likely to see a question or two about following distance.